MaJerle/lwesp/README.md

 - Embeds other AT features, such as `WPS`, `DNS` and others
 - User friendly MIT license

-## Examples and resources

-For examples, please check second repository, available at https://github.com/MaJerle/ESP_AT_Lib_res

 ## Documentation

 Full API documentation with description and examples is available and is regulary updated with the source changes